Snyder School of Cinema & Media Arts

 Overview

-Located a short drive from the world's entertainment epi-center, CMA has grown to become one of the world’s leading media schools, with multiple Hollywood publications listing Biola University as housing one of the Top-50 film schools in the world and Top-30 in North America.
-Unlike any other listed university, CMA was noted as “championing a sense of community” and emphasizing “collaboration over competition.”
+Located a short drive from the world's entertainment epi-center, SCMA has grown to become one of the world’s leading media schools, with Hollywood publications listing Biola University as housing one of the Top-50 film schools in the world and Top-25 in North America.
+Unlike any other ranked university, SCMA is recognized as “championing a sense of community” and emphasizing “collaboration over competition.”

 Due to its location in Los Angeles County, the Studio Zone and nearby Orange County, students have unparalleled access to the industries of film, television, digital media and video games, together with the studios, agencies, networks, production companies and the corporations which operate them.
 This provides students a significant advantage for access to internships, guest speakers, networking, tours and other industry experiences.

-Campus facilities include over 10,000 square feet of production space and over $4 million of industry-grade equipment, which students can access beginning day one of their education.
-In addition, a new 45,000 square foot studio facility is now under construction.
-This new facility will bring together all aspects of content creation including ideation, pre-production, production, post-production and exhibition into one building.
+Campus facilities include over 55,000 square feet of production space and over $4 million of industry-grade equipment, which students can access beginning day one of their education.
+Our new 45,000 square foot studio facility brings together all aspects of content creation including ideation, pre-production, production, post-production and exhibition into one building.
+We deliver the best in facilities, equipment, educators, and faith integration because students should not have to sacrifice one to have the other.

 Office of the Snyder School of Cinema & Media Arts

-The Office of the Snyder School of Cinema & Media Arts serves the students and faculty of the CMA program.
+The Office of the Snyder School of Cinema & Media Arts serves the students and faculty of the SCMA program.
 It's responsible for the daily operations of the school including but not limited to course development, class scheduling, production management, events, budgeting, the Office of the Dean, and related day-to-day activities.
-It’s the starting point for all CMA student questions, scheduling and production-related needs.
-The office is located in Lower Metzger, and contact information for the office can be found on the Cinema & Media Arts contact page.
+It’s the starting point for all SCMA student questions, scheduling and production-related needs.
+The office is located on the top floor inside the Snyder School studio facility.

-In addition to weekly courses, CMA hosts events throughout the year to provide students with an enhanced education.
-Events include the following: CMA-specific chapels, seminars, celebrity guests, industry leaders, alumni panels, exclusive screenings, film camp and more.
+In addition to weekly courses, SCMA hosts events throughout the year to provide students with an enhanced education.
+Events include the following: SCMA-specific chapels, seminars, celebrity guests, industry leaders, alumni panels, exclusive screenings, film camp and more.

 We’re here to help.
-Contact the CMA Internship Office or Biola's Career Center for assistance.
+Contact the SCMA Internship Office or Biola's Career Center for assistance.

 Students are encouraged to submit their work to appropriate festivals and competitions as we love to have their work showcased.
 In fact, recent student films were semi-finalists in the Student Academy Awards and the Television Academy Foundation's College Television Awards!
 We have an office dedicated to help with these submissions.